 - Smaller meals.
 Eat small, frequent meals for better digestion.
 Limiting food to small portions will make the small bile production better suited for digestion.

 - Avoid caffeine.
-You should also avoid caffeine until the diarrhea clears up.
+You should also avoid caffeine until the diarrhea clears up and your bowel movements are more normal.
 This includes coffee and tea.
 Once your digestion has returned to normal, you can slowly reintroduce it back into your diet.

 What Should I Eat After Gallbladder Surgery?

-Keep your meals small, healthy, and non-spicy.
+Keep your meals small, healthy, and avoid spicy foods.
+It may be best to prepare meals ahead of your surgery, so they are available when you come home.
 Below are a few sample menus for use after surgery.
-It may be best to prepare meals ahead of your surgery, so they are available when you come home.

 - Oatmeal, with non-fat milk and fruit